3rd Barnehurst Cub Pack

 For Cubs, excitement and adventure are key.
 Their programme offers a huge variety of activities surrounding areas of fitness, global and beliefs; whilst allowing them to be creative and get involved in their local communities.
 Cubs are introduced to exciting outdoor skills and take part in adventurous activities, as well as camps.

 The Cub Pack is the second section of the Scout Group following on from Beavers.
-Cub Scouts are young people aged between 8 and 10 ½.
+Cub Scouts are girls and boys aged between 8 and 10 ½.
 There is core flexibility in the age range: young people can join from age 7½ and can move to Scouts between age 10 and 11.

 StructureA Cub Pack is usually organised into small groups called Sixes, each headed up by an older Cub called a Sixer, and often with a Seconder as well.
 Sixes can be used in a number of ways to facilitate the organisation of the Cub Scout Pack.